hasic-haris/chemical-reaction-atom-mapping/README.md

-# Chemical Reaction Atom Mapping
+# [DEPRECATED] Chemical Reaction Atom Mapping

+**UPDATE**: This repository has been moved to the [NeoChemSynthWave](https://github.com/neo-chem-synth-wave/crc-atom-to-atom-mapping) organization, and will be removed shortly.

 The computer-assisted synthesis field grew to become one of the most active fields in chemoinformatics, with new and improved approaches centered around chemical reactions being published on a regular basis.
 To understand the gist of a chemical reaction, it is essential to know how the atoms of the participating compounds re-arrange during the chemical